hardin47/website/Math58/Notes/04-InfNum.md

 When using this ANOVA F-test to compare several population means, we will check each condition as
 follows:

-* The normal probability plot (or dotplot or histogram) for each sample?s responses is reasonably well-behaved.
+* The normal probability plot (or dotplot or histogram) for each sample's responses is reasonably well-behaved.
 * The ratio of the largest standard deviation to the smallest standard deviation is at most 2.
 * The samples are independent random samples from each population.